angelnu/esphome/devices/pcb-siedle-bus/README.md

 # Siedle In-Home bus client

 This PCB allows interacting with a Sidle In-Home bus and automatically trigger actions or connect it to home automation such as [Home Assistant](https://www.home-assistant.io/).
 It uses [ESPHome](https://esphome.io) as base firmware.
+The power comes from the bus so no additional power supply is needed.

 ![Overview picture](pictures/esphome-dashboard.png)